noisebridge/flask-noiselist/README.rst

 Take a minute to notice the differences between this app and web2py.
 There is no admin console and no formatting by default.
 Flask is really a micro framwork.

-Notice as well that starting we are in foreground more, and that you don't have to kill a process or terminal to restart.
+Notice as well that starting we are in foreground mode, and that you don't have to kill a process or terminal to restart.
 Simply Ctl-C to restart.
+This also means that any pdbing will take you directly to this console.

 Modifying These Instructions
 ----------------------------